 Control Rule Dimensions

 The SSC incorporated these general characteristics and principles into a series of tiers and dimensions that form the foundation of the control rule.
 Four dimensions are included in the proposed control rule framework: assessment information, characterization of uncertainty, stock status, and productivity/susceptibility of the stock.
-Each dimension contains multiple levels or tiers that can be evaluated for each stock to determine a numerical score for the dimension (TABLE 1)
+Each dimension contains multiple levels or tiers that can be evaluated for each stock to determine a numerical score for the dimension (TABLE 1).

 1. Assessment Information